-- The controller receives a control command from a control device (e.g., a PC or a CAN master) and applies current to the frameless AC motor to produce motion with required parameters. - The two encoders monitor the absolute positions of the rotor and output shaft and send feedback to the controller. - The controller processes the feedback and compares the resulting values with the control command.
-If needed, it also adjusts the motor position and other parameters. - In addition, the controller receives and processes feedback signals from the NTC thermistor in the motor winding.
+- The controller receives a control command from a control device (e.g., a PC or a CAN master) and applies current to a frameless AC motor to produce motion with required parameters. - The two encoders monitor the absolute positions of the rotor and output shaft and send feedback to the controller. - The controller processes the feedback, compares the resulting values with the control command, and sends a signal to adjust the motor position, if needed. - In addition, the controller receives and processes feedback signals from the NTC thermistor in the motor winding.
 When the value based on the thermistor reading exceeds the maximum temperature limit, the controller cuts the servo off.